7.3 Bounding Volume Hierarchies

 The work of building the treelet is performed by emitLBVH(), which takes primitives with centroids in some region of space and successively partitions them with splitting planes that divide the current region of space into two halves along the center of the region along one of the three axes.

 After emitLBVH() has partitioned the primitives with the final low bit, no more splitting is possible and a leaf node is created.
-Alternatively, it also stops and makes a leaf node if it’s down to a small number of primitives.
+Alternatively, it also stops and makes a leaf node if it is down to a small number of primitives.

 If there are primitives on both sides of the splitting plane, then a binary search efficiently finds the dividing point where the bitIndexth bit goes from 0 to 1 in the current set of primitives.

-The implementation of this method isn’t included here, as it follows the same approach as fully SAH-based BVH construction, just over treelet root nodes rather than scene primitives.
+The implementation of buildUpperSAH() is not included here, as it follows the same approach as fully SAH-based BVH construction, just over treelet root nodes rather than scene primitives.

 The LinearBVHNode structure stores the information needed to traverse the BVH.
 In addition to the bounding box for each node, for leaf nodes it stores the offset and primitive count for the primitives in the node.
 For interior nodes, it stores the offset to the second child as well as which of the coordinate axes the primitives were partitioned along when the hierarchy was built; this information is used in the traversal routine below to try to visit nodes in front-to-back order along the ray.

-The built tree is transformed to the LinearBVHNode representation by the flattenBVHTree() method, which performs a depth-first traversal and stores the nodes in memory in linear order.
+The built tree is transformed to the LinearBVHNode representation by the flattenBVH() method, which performs a depth-first traversal and stores the nodes in memory in linear order.
+It is helpful to release the memory in the bvhPrimitives array before doing so, since that may be a significant amount of storage for complex scenes and is no longer needed at this point.
+This is handled by the resize(0) call.

-The pointer to the array of LinearBVHNodes is stored as a BVHAccel member variable so that it can be freed in the BVHAccel destructor.
+The pointer to the array of LinearBVHNodes is stored as a BVHAggregate member variable.

-Flattening the tree to the linear representation is straightforward; the *offset parameter tracks the current offset into the BVHAccel::nodes array.
-Note that the current node is added to the array before the recursive calls to process its children (if the node is an interior node).
+Flattening the tree to the linear representation is straightforward; the *offset parameter tracks the current offset into the BVHAggregate::nodes array.
+Note that the current node is added to the array before any recursive calls to process its children.

-The BVH traversal code is quite simple—there are no recursive function calls and only a tiny amount of data to maintain about the current state of the traversal.
+The BVH traversal code is quite simple—there are no recursive function calls and a small amount of data to maintain about the current state of the traversal.
 The Intersect() method starts by precomputing a few values related to the ray that will be used repeatedly.

-Each time the while loop in Intersect() starts an iteration, currentNodeIndex holds the offset into the nodes array of the node to be visited.
+Each time the following while loop starts an iteration, currentNodeIndex holds the offset into the nodes array of the node to be visited.
 It starts with a value of 0, representing the root of the tree.
 The nodes that still need to be visited are stored in the nodesToVisit array, which acts as a stack; toVisitOffset holds the offset to the next free element in the stack.
+With the following traversal algorithm, the number of nodes in the stack is never more than the maximum tree depth.
+A statically allocated stack of 64 entries is sufficient in practice.

-At each node, we check to see if the ray intersects the node’s bounding box (or starts inside of it).
-We visit the node if so, testing for intersection with its primitives if it’s a leaf node or processing its children if it’s an interior node.
+At each node, the first step is to check if the ray intersects the node’s bounding box (or starts inside of it).
+The node is visited if so, with its primitives tested for intersection if it is a leaf node or its children are visited if it is an interior node.
 If no intersection is found, then the offset of the next node to be visited is retrieved from nodesToVisit (or traversal is complete if the stack is empty).
+See Figures 7.12 and 7.13 for visualizations of how many nodes are visited and how many intersection tests are performed at each pixel for two complex scenes.

 For an interior node that the ray hits, it is necessary to visit both of its children.
-As described above, it’s desirable to visit the first child that the ray passes through before visiting the second one, in case there is a primitive that the ray intersects in the first one, so that the ray’s tMax value can be updated, thus reducing the ray’s extent and thus the number of node bounding boxes it intersects.
+As described above, it is desirable to visit the first child that the ray passes through before visiting the second one in case the ray intersects a primitive in the first one.
+If so, the ray’s tMax value can be updated, thus reducing the ray’s extent and thus the number of node bounding boxes it intersects.

 An efficient way to perform a front-to-back traversal without incurring the expense of intersecting the ray with both child nodes and comparing the distances is to use the sign of the ray’s direction vector for the coordinate axis along which primitives were partitioned for the current node: if the sign is negative, we should visit the second child before the first child, since the primitives that went into the second child’s subtree were on the upper side of the partition point.
 (And conversely for a positive-signed direction.)
 Doing this is straightforward: the offset for the node to be visited first is copied to currentNodeIndex, and the offset for the other node is added to the nodesToVisit stack.
 (Recall that the first child is immediately after the current node due to the depth-first layout of nodes in memory.)